tigormanmsft/dg-fsfo/README.md

 3. Create a network security group (NSG) and rules to permit access by SSH
 4. Create two "database" VMs and one "observer" VM, using an Oracle database Enterprise Edition URN from the marketplace
 5. Create a data disk on each "database" VM using the specified managed disk
-6. Label, paritition, and format the data disk into an EXT4 filesystem mounted at "/u02" on each "database" VM
+6. Label, paritition, and format the data disk into an XFS filesystem mounted at "/u02" on each "database" VM
 7. Use the Oracle Database Creation Assistant (DBCA) to create an Oracle database and listener on the primary "database" VM
 8. Configure the primary database for DataGuard
 9. Duplicate the primary database to the standby "database" VM using DBCA